Exemptions and preferences

 In an emergency procurement, you don’t have to comply with Procurement Board policies or directions or your terms of accreditation.
-However, where possible, we encourage you to still achieve value for money and comply with the Procurement Policy Framework.
+However, where possible, we encourage you to still achieve value for money and comply with the Procurement policy framework.

 Only your agency head or their delegate can approve an emergency procurement.
-You must then report this emergency procurement as soon as possible to the Procurement Board at email@example.com
+You must then report this emergency procurement as soon as possible to the NSW Procurement Board at email@example.com

 Even where you’re engaging in an emergency covered procurement, you may be able to use a limited tender rather than an open approach to market.
 However, you must be able to prove unforeseen events caused extreme urgency.

 In some cases, exemption may be granted by an authorising body.

 In some cases, the NSW Cabinet or the Expenditure Review Committee (ERC) will approve a procurement.

 When this happens, you don’t need to comply with procurement board policies or directions if they are inconsistent with cabinet or standing committee decisions.

 You still must comply with the procurement policy framework, board directions and other policies that don’t conflict with these decisions.